That Time a Group of Boy Scouts Got Their Ya-ya's Being Racist

 The troop leader essentially threw his hands up in the air, as if to say: “What can we do?
 Tsk tsk.”
 What a piss-poor leader.

 Here’s what he could’ve done.
 When the offending Scouts failed to admit their actions, the rest of the troop should’ve been told that covering up for their friends wasn’t beneficial to anyone.
 And, when the pals refused to give the other boys up, the entire troop should’ve been made to apologize to the community and done community service.
-The boys could’ve learned a lesson that would’ve served them well — that there are repercussions to their actions; and that sometimes, the worst action is in pretending that a wrong never happened.
+The boys could’ve learned a lesson that would’ve served them well — that there are repercussions to their actions; and that sometimes, the worst action is in pretending that a wrong never occurred.

 © 2024 JAE-HA KIM | All Rights Reserved